Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 #### Normal Severity
 Sent to address moderately dangerous incidents that cannot be addressed by the current station staff.
 For example, instances where most of the security detail has been killed and the station requests aid.
-These Teams should only be dispatched after the station officially requests aid (or contact with an official is lost) and only if the station is at a reasonable disadvantage against a threat.
+These Teams should be dispatched only after the station officially requests aid (or contact with an official is lost), and only if the station is at a reasonable disadvantage against a threat.
 - ERT

 #### High Severity